madhoundes/curiour-system/README.md

-# Ashraf Project – Courier Business Platform
+# Parcego – Courier Business Platform

 A modern, scalable courier service platform designed to provide an affordable, efficient, and transparent delivery solution for small businesses.